 Myanmar warns UN scolding could harm talks with Bangladesh on Rohingya crisis

-Myanmar said on Wednesday that the U.N.
-Security Council's statement on the Rohingya refugee crisis could "seriously harm" its talks with Bangladesh over repatriating more than 600,000 people who have fled there to escape a Myanmar military crackdown.
+Myanmar warned on Wednesday that a scolding delivered by the U.N.
+Security Council could "seriously harm" its talks with Bangladesh over returning home more than 600,000 people who fled to escape a Myanmar military crackdown.

 YANGON: Myanmar warned on Wednesday that a scolding delivered by the U.N.
 Security Council could "seriously harm" its talks with Bangladesh over returning home more than 600,000 people who fled to escape a Myanmar military crackdown.